bmhaskar/dynamic-reactstrap-tabs/README.md

 # Features

-- Includes reusable [Multitabs][mt] component.
+- Includes reusable [MultiTabs][mt] component.
 Provides simpler API to create tab based screens.
 There are simple functions like -

   - [addTab][at] to add a new tab.
 [Example][at-ex]
   - [close][ct] to close any tab.
 [Example][ct-ex]